jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 var jane$1 = jane.update(undefined, 45);
 ```

 Quite simpler!
-We went from two function definitions and a curried application in both of them, to a one-liner with just one function call.
+The resulting code went from two function definitions and a curried application in both of them, to a one-liner with just one function call.

+The complexity of the data-last version's output is coming from the optional parameter.
+In the first case, BuckleScript is not able to uncurry the function call, as it needs to check for the presence of `isAdmin`.
+If this optional param was not there, the outputs would be identically simple.

+This is one of the reasons why `[@bs.send]` is recommended over `[@bs.send.pipe]` as the default way to model BuckleScript bindings to JavaScript object methods.

 ### Worse integration with optional parameters

-The example above shows one of the main disadvantages of the data-first approach: with data-last and optional labelled arguments, one doesn't need to add an extra `unit` paramater at the end of the function: whenever the data is passed (`jane` in the example above) the compiler knows the function is being applied, and thus sets all optional values to `None`:
+The example above shows one of the main disadvantages of the data-first approach: with data-last and optional labelled arguments, one doesn't need to add an extra `unit` parameter at the end of the function: whenever the data is passed (`jane` in the example above) the compiler knows the function is being applied, and thus sets all optional values to `None`:

 ```reason
 let update = (~isAdmin=false, u: user) => { ... };